 If that is confusing, no wonder ordinary people have difficulty in choosing the best payment processors for a blog they are using to sell affiliate products or even their own eBook, videos or software!
 Hopefully, the list below will assist you with this.
 Unlike most other such lists, it points out which systems also require a separate merchant account and which do not.
 All charges detailed below are paid by the receiving body.

 A. Combined Payment Processors and Merchant Accounts

-Each of the services below function as aggregators and replace the above three elements of a payment system.
+Each of the credit card merchant services below function as aggregators and replace the above three elements of a payment system.
 You deal only with the one service.